MechanicalRabbit/DataKnots.jl/doc/src/start.md

 grow the ecosystem.
 However, DataKnots is not yet usable for general audiences: with v0.1, there are no data source adapters and we lack important operators, such as `Sort` and `Group`.
-Many of these deficiencies were successfully prototyped and subsequent releases will add these necessary features incrementally.
+Many of these deficiencies were prototyped and subsequent releases will address these feature gaps incrementally.

+This is a Julia language library; hence, the DataKnot syntax is necessarily in the Julia language.
+We've taken pride to provide a usable notation even without using macros.
+In a future release we will likely include a DataKnot macro syntax as well.
+Such a macro syntax would be compatible with this language integrated approach.

 ## Installation